Cloud adoption is accelerating, even in regulated industries

 As with healthcare and other highly regulated industries, financial services organisations are embracing public cloud apps as security solutions emerge.
 Dedicated cloud security vendors, such as Cloud Access Security Brokers, increasingly meet the rigorous compliance demands and ease the security woes of these organisations, enabling them to confidently face mandatory audits.

-According to Gartner’s Market Guide for Cloud Access Security Brokers, 'By 2020, 85% of large enterprises will use a cloud access security broker product for their cloud services, which is up from fewer than 5% today.'
+According to Gartner’s Market Guide for Cloud Access Security Brokers: “By 2020, 85 per cent of large enterprises will use a cloud access security broker product for their cloud services, which is up from fewer than 5 per cent today.”

 But security challenges still persist.
-While major public-cloud vendors invest heavily in the security of their applications and their infrastructure, they typically offer few tools to govern data usage and access, which means there are a host of unsolved security and compliance issues.
-CASBs fill those widening gaps, providing critical security functions that include access controls, data leakage prevention, cloud encryption, mobile data protection, identity, and visibility, mandatory in regulated industries and useful to all organisations.
-And in highly sensitive verticals such as healthcare, CASBs help meet several of HIPAA’s technical security requirements, such as access, audit, integrity, and data transmission.
+While major public-cloud vendors invest heavily in the security of their applications and their infrastructure, they typically offer few tools to govern data usage and access, which means there is a host of unsolved security and compliance issues.
+CASBs fill those widening gaps, providing critical security functions that include access controls, data leakage prevention, cloud encryption, mobile data protection, identity and visibility, which are mandatory in regulated industries and useful to all organisations.
+And in highly sensitive verticals such as healthcare, CASBs help meet several of HIPAA’s technical security requirements, such as access, audit, integrity and data transmission.

 The net-net is that these security functions pave the way for increasing adoption of the cloud because they allow organisations to innovate and stay competitive by leveraging all the cloud has to offer.